 - 2 bunches asparagus

 - 2 tsp olive oil

 - Kosher salt and coarsely ground black pepper to taste

-- Take the steak out of the fridge.
-Make SPG seasoning with equal parts of salt flakes, course ground black pepper and garlic granules.
+- Make SPG seasoning with equal parts of salt flakes, course ground black pepper and garlic granules.

 - Lightly oil steak and cover with SPG seasoning.